ONE VISION TO RESIST THE SINGULAR VISION (AND IT INVOLVES BINDING YOU IN DARKNESS)

-The irony here is that, long before their deaths, Alexander was driven by the idea Hephaestion could be engineered into gaining the same afterlife status as himself, so that they’d ultimately never be apart; but then this status was only ever experienced as real life (in the narrator’s voice: “Everyone loved Alexander, Son of Zeus”) when Hephaestion directly looked upon him as his shining sun.
-Otherwise, there is no universally held opinion of the man or his territorial conquests – which is quite normal, I might add.
-So the many attempts to set up life markers to honour Hephaestion “equally” (e.g. by marrying him off to a Persian princess) ended in self-precipitated crises for them both.
-Comparing someone to an idea that doesn’t exist will do that… Again, heroes were taught certain values and cultural patterns, what constitutes honour and shame: virtue is that quality as exclusively belonging to a man who is deemed fit to rule over others that are necessarily deemed inferior.
-But when they become heroes and pass into Fairy Tale, it’s in spite of those learned patterns, not because of them as is nowadays assumed to be the “esoteric meaning” of Hero Worship” or was assumed in any case at the start of the 20th century.
-Those patterns affect girls (tomboys) too, because we want to be heroes and knights, just as much.
-(By the way, when I was 10 I insisted on getting a wooden sword, and a burgundy maxi skirt became the perfect mantle to drape around my shoulders.)
+The irony here is that, long before their deaths, Alexander was driven by the idea Hephaestion could somehow be engineered into gaining the same afterlife status as him, so that they’d ultimately never be apart; but then this status was only ever experienced as real life (in the narrator’s voice: “Everyone loved Alexander, Son of Zeus”) when Hephaestion directly looked upon him as his shining sun.
+Otherwise, there is no universally-held opinion of the man, nor of his territorial conquests – which is quite normal, I might add.
+So the many attempts to set up life-markers to honour Hephaestion “equally” (e.g. by marrying him off to a Persian princess) ended in self-precipitated crises for them both.
+Comparing someone to an idea that doesn’t exist will do that… Again, heroes were taught certain patterns of honour and shame: virtue is that quality as exclusively belonging to a man who is deemed fit to rule over others that are necessarily deemed inferior.
+But when they become heroes and pass into Fairy Tale, it’s in spite of those learned patterns, not because of them as it’s nowadays assumed is “the esoteric meaning of Hero Worship” or was assumed in any case at the start of the 20th century.
+Those patterns affect girls too, because we tomboys want to be idealistic heroes and knights, just as much.
+(By the way, when I was 10 I insisted on getting a wooden sword, and an old burgundy maxi-skirt became the perfect mantle to drape around my shoulders.)
 But the word ‘esoteric’ implies you should go for “the inner meaning” as opposed to cultural expectations dictated through masculine and feminine stereotypes.
-If you seek the esoteric, think Medusa, Circe, etc. These characters were remnants of a shamanic vision in a pagan world which had already shifted towards the “gods of man.”
+If you seek the esoteric meaning, think of Medusa, Circe, monsters, etc. These characters were remnants of a shamanic vision in a pagan world which had already shifted towards the “gods of man.”
 And their apparent darkness has only 3 definitions throughout: their experience of repression, suppression, and oppression.